trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 Setting up a trigger from a chain to another chain is a lengthy process and difficult to understand for end-users.
 By creating abstractions of the actions in DAODAO, the process can be simplified.

-## 3. Triggers
+## 3. Triggerstriggerportal.zone

-On [TriggerPørtal](https://triggerportal.netlify.app/), you can view, manage and create triggers.
+On [TriggerPørtal](https://triggerportal.zone/), you can view, manage and create triggers.

 ![example3](../images/ics20/dao_example3.png)